-Three Months Ended March 31, 2013 compared to Three Months Ended March 31, 2012
+Three and Nine Months Ended September 30, 2013 compared to Three and Nine Months Ended September 30, 2012

 Revenues.
-Revenues for the three months ended March 31, 2013 increased \$7.2 million, or 44%, to \$23.8 million from \$16.5 million for the same period in 2012.
-Our fiscal quarter ended March 31, 2013 represented our 49th consecutive quarter of increased revenues.
+Revenues for the three months ended September 30, 2013 increased \$6.7 million, or 33%, to \$27.0 million from \$20.3 million for the same period in 2012.
+Our fiscal quarter ended September 30, 2013 represented our 51st consecutive quarter of increased revenues.
+Revenues for the nine months ended September 30, 2013 increased \$21.8 million, or 40%, to \$76.4 million from \$54.6 million for the same period in 2012.

-The increase in revenues resulted from two primary factors: the increase in recurring revenue customers and the increase in annualized average recurring revenues per recurring revenue customer.
+The increase in revenues for both the three and nine month periods resulted from two primary factors: the increase in recurring revenue customers and the increase in annualized average recurring revenues per recurring revenue customer, which we also refer to as wallet share.

-- The number of recurring revenue customers increased 12% to 18,398 at March 31, 2013 from 16,433 at March 31, 2012. - Annualized average recurring revenues per recurring revenue customer increased 31% to \$4,634 for the three months ended March 31, 2013 from \$3,529 for the same period in 2012.
-This increase was primarily attributable to increased fees resulting from increased usage of our solutions by our recurring revenue customers and growth in larger customers, including those acquired from Edifice in 2012.
+- The number of recurring revenue customers increased 9% to 19,387 at September 30, 2013 from 17,723 at September 30, 2012. - Annualized average recurring revenues per recurring revenue customer increased 22% to \$5,018 for the three months ended September 30, 2013 from \$4,101 for the same period in 2012.
+This increase in wallet share was primarily attributable to increased fees resulting from increased usage of our solutions by our recurring revenue customers and growth in larger customers, including those acquired from Edifice in 2012.

-Recurring revenues from recurring revenue customers accounted for 89% of our total revenues for the three months ended March 31, 2013, compared to 87% for the same period in 2012.
+Recurring revenues from recurring revenue customers accounted for 89% of our total revenues for each of the three and nine months ended September 30, 2013, compared to 88% and 87% for each of the same periods in 2012.
 We anticipate that the number of recurring revenue customers and the recurring revenues per recurring revenue customer will continue to increase as we increase the number of solutions we offer and increase the penetration of those solutions across our customer base.

 Cost of Revenues.
-Cost of revenues for the three months ended March 31, 2013 increased \$2.6 million, or 59%, to \$7.1 million from \$4.4 million for the same period in 2012.
-The increase in cost of revenues was primarily due to increased headcount in 2013 which resulted in higher personnel costs.
-Also contributing to the increase were higher expenses for depreciation and occupancy in 2013 as compared to 2012.
-As a percentage of revenues, cost of revenues was 30% for the three months ended March 31, 2013, compared to 27% for the same period in 2012.
+Cost of revenues for the three months ended September 30, 2013 increased \$2.3 million, or 39%, to \$8.2 million from \$5.9 million for the same period in 2012.
+Cost of revenues for the nine months ended September 30, 2013 increased \$8.0 million, or 53%, to \$23.3 million from \$15.2 million for the same period in 2012.
+The increase in cost of revenues for both the three and nine month periods in 2013 was primarily due to increased headcount in 2013 which resulted in higher personnel costs.
+Also contributing to the increase were higher expenses for depreciation, occupancy and network services in 2013 as compared to 2012.
+As a percentage of revenues, cost of revenues was approximately 30% for each of the three and nine months ended September 30, 2013, compared to 29% and 28% for each of the same periods in 2012.
 Going forward, we anticipate that cost of revenues will increase in absolute dollars as we continue to expand our business.